Deaod/VoteSys/README.md

 * Unlimited number of presets
 * Unlimited number of maps
 * Quicker transfer of data to clients
+* Automatic management of ServerPackages
+  * Before server version 469c its opt-in (`bManageServerPackages`)
+  * With 469c VoteSys always adds the package of mutators to ServerPackages

 Servers must run at least UT v469.
 Clients must run at least UT v436.